 Take the express train from Valencia to Bunol to watch or take part in the amusing La Tomatina festival.
 If you’re participating, don’t forget to pack a change of clothes.

 Bunol is worth a visit during the rest of the year, too.
 Explore the remains of the town’s 13th-century castle and the stunning Turche Cave, where a 60-meter waterfall thunders down to an idyllic emerald-hued watering hole.

-Synonymous with southern Spanish culture, flamenco music combines guitar, castanets, and a percussion box known as an el cajón, accompanied by vocals and passionate dance moves.
+Synonymous with the culture of southern Spain, flamenco music combines guitar, castanets, and a percussion box known as an el cajón, accompanied by vocals and passionate dance moves.